Blubell26/giuliapacciotti.com/_posts/2024-09-12-the-life-between-good-and-evil.md

 ---
 layout: post
-title: The Line Between Good and Evil: A Solzhenitsyn Reflection
+title: "The Line Between Good and Evil: A Solzhenitsyn Reflection"
-description: Solzhenitsyn said the line between good and evil runs through every heart, not between groups.
-A reflection on moral complexity and self-honesty
+description: "Solzhenitsyn said the line between good and evil runs through every heart, not between groups.
+A reflection on moral complexity and self-honesty."
 date: 2024-09-12
 image:
 thumb: